transform your decor with Easy DIY Wall art Project

 Depending on the size of your space decide how big (how many squares) you want in your wall art grid.
 We chose to create our grid 5 cards wide by 4 cards tall.

 The size was determined by the space where we knew it would hang.
 We love how easy it is to create any size for any space.
 That being said, we can picture someone creating this project for an entire wall for a dramatic affect.
-Think outside the box and let your imagination be your guide!
+Think outside the box and let your imagination be your guide.

-Step 3: Adhere Your Leaves
+Step 3: Adhere Your Leaves to the Wall Art

 Adhere your leaves onto individual pieces of white or cream card stock using your choice of adhesive.